 Connecting a commercial generator to a high voltage electric system is not always an easy job.
 A wind or solar generator doesn't have to be connected to the electric company, but if it is to be connected, there are requirements to ensure the safety of our linemen and to properly meter and pay for any energy that goes out onto the electric wires.

-The Northeast Power doesn't make any electricity, so we are not in competition with any potential wind generator.
-Fairness to all rate payers requires that we pay no more or no less for electricity from wind power than is available through our regular wholesale energy provider, the Nebraska Public Power District (NPPD).
+Northeast Power doesn't make any electricity, so we are not in competition with any potential wind or solar generator.
+Fairness to all rate payers requires that we pay no more or no less for electricity from renewable power than is available through our regular wholesale energy provider.
 The amount Northeast Power will pay is detailed in the following Rate Schedule AC1.

-The staff at the Northeast Power are not experts on wind or solar generators and can not comment on the viability of any installation.
+The staff at Northeast Power are not experts on wind or solar generators and cannot comment on the viability of any installation.
 We have retained outside experts to help us with these documents and in setting the application process.
-Our intentions are to allow potential investors in wind generators to have the information needed to make a decision based in facts.
+Our intentions are to allow potential investors in distributed generation to have the information needed to make a decision based in facts.